sourcegraph/checkup/README.md

 Then, the status page can be served over HTTPS by running `caddy -host status.mysite.com` on the command line.
 (You can use [getcaddy.com](https://getcaddy.com) to install Caddy.)

-As you perform checks, the status page will update every so often with the latest results.
+As you perform checks, the status page will update every so often with the latest results. **Only checks that are stored will appear on the status page.**

 ### Performing checks